VSTO & .NET & Excel

 2nd PED

-For some weeks ago Ross McLean had the kindness to make an interview me.
+For some weeks ago Ross McLean had the kindness to make an interview with me.
 Instead of repeating what I said in the interview you can read the full story here.
 However, I would like to thank Rob Bovey for being an excellent teamleader for this edition.
 Another person I would also like to thank is Gabhan Barry (a Program Manager in the Excel group at Microsoft) who made the technical review on the .NET chapters.

 New Chapters